ryanjlittle/Auto-Face-Blur/README.md

 # Automatic Face Blurring

-Before posting a photo containing other people online, it's important to respect the privacy of anyone in the photo who hasn't given consent to post it.
+Blur faces in photos before posting them online!
 This script automatically detects all faces present in an image and lets the user select which faces to expose--all non-exposed faces will be blurred.
 Automatic face is done using [MTCNN](https://pypi.org/project/mtcnn/).
-The script can also be run in manual mode, allowing the user to click and drag to select regions of the image to blur.
+The script can also be run in manual mode, letting you select which regions of the image to blur.

 #### 1. Original Photo
 <img src="https://github.com/ryanjlittle/Face-Blur/blob/main/images/original.jpg?raw=true" alt="original image" width="500"/>